vitalif/vitastor/docs/intro/quickstart.en.md

 ```
 vitastor-cli create-pool testpool --ec 2+2 --pg_count 256
 ```

+Add `--immediate_commit none` if you added `--disable_data_fsync off` at the OSD initialization step, or if `vitastor-disk` complained about impossibility to disable drive cache.

 After you do this, one of the monitors will configure PGs and OSDs will start them.